Seravo/docs/man/wp-shadow-pull.md

 # NAME

-wp-shadow-pull - manual page for wp-shadow-pull git version fba2a66
+wp-shadow-pull - manual page for wp-shadow-pull git version 8ecb3f3

 # DESCRIPTION

 usage: wp-shadow-pull \[-h\] \[--version\] \[--force\]
 \[shadow\_to\_pull\]

-Move data from production to shadow instances.
+Move data from a shadow instance to production.
 Given a shadow the tool will overwrite almost all of the files located in the path /data/wordpress/ on your production site.
 You may choose to import the database from the shadow when given a user prompt.
 Before executing the